So, do Peloton shoes run true to size?

 Check that your shoes don’t feel tight when fastened.
 They should fit snugly, comfortably and not come off when cycling.

 The rear end of your cycling shoes should firmly accommodate your heels.
 There should be no motion in this area.
-This prevents heel injury.
+This prevents heel injury on the Peloton cycle.

 Should you Size up or down your Peloton shoes?

 To be on the safe side, you should definitely size up.
-Most buyers report good comfort levels with sized up shoes.
+Most buyers report good comfort levels with sized-up shoes.
 There are many reasons you should not wear tight cycling shoes.
-For instance, tight cycling shoes are most likely to distort blood flow to your feet when cycling.
+For instance, tight Peloton brand shoes are most likely to distort blood flow to your feet when cycling.
 This elevates the level of exhaustion and injury.

 You may be worried about the disturbing feeling of wearing loose shoes when asked to size up.
 Fortunately, Peloton shoes do cater to half-size increments.
-This means that there are intermediate sizes between all size clusters.
+This means that there are intermediate sizes between all-size clusters.
 Therefore, you can size up just a little for additional comfort.
-In any case, a half-size difference is nothing a pair of thick socks can’t fix.
+In any case, a half-size difference is nothing a pair of thicker socks can’t fix.

 Peloton offers excellent customer support.
-In the event you don’t find your shoes ideal, simply return them for the right pair.
+In the event you don’t find your shoes ideal or have slightly wider feet, simply return them for the right pair.
 This typically takes 2-5 days.

 Should you Size up in Cycling shoes?

 The importance of the correct fit in cycling shoes cannot be overstated.
 Too large and your shoes may feel uncomfortably roomy-this naturally causes your leg muscles to overcompensate, leading to poor energy utilization.